 The port city of Huelva is located in the southwest of Spain in the region of Andalusia.
-Facing the Atlantic Ocean, the historic city of Huelva is a great destination for short vacation and a perfect starting point for ferry crossings to the Canary Islands, including Lanzarote, Gran Canaria and Tenerife.
+Facing the Atlantic Ocean, the historic city of Huelva is a great destination for a short vacation and a perfect starting point for ferry crossings to the Canary Islands, including Lanzarote, Gran Canaria and Tenerife.

-On Ferryhopper you can find all the details you need about ferry routes from Huelva, access to the port and holidays in the city!
+On Ferryhopper, you can find all the details you need about ferry routes from Huelva, access to the port and holidays in the city!

 Find useful info about the ferry port of Huelva and plan your trip to the city:

 The Monument to the Discovery Faith in Huelva

 The main port of Huelva is one of the most active ports in Spain and it has a total of 6 docks.
 Due to its strategic location, it is one of the best starting points for ferry trips to the Canary Islands, as it offers easy ferry access from mainland Spain.

 Except for parking lots, a supermarket, a few restaurants, and ferry company offices, there are not many traveler services at the port of Huelva.
 However, it is really close to some of the prettiest beaches in Huelva, so you can have a last swim before you head to the port.

 From Huelva you can catch a ferry to the Canary Islands throughout the year.
 There are direct ferry crossings to Tenerife, Gran Canaria and Lanzarote, as well as indirect ferry routes from Huelva to Fuerteventura, La Gomera and La Palma.

 Below, you can find more information on the Huelva - Canary Islands ferry routes.